 - 1. Make sure unit has been properly serviced and is in good operating condition.
 It is recommended to run the spreader prior to loading material to ensure acceptable operation. - 2.
-Set manual machine settings in controller per Controller section in this manual. - 3.
-Program controller with correct data for material and application. - 4.
+Set machine settings in controller per Controller Operations section in this manual. - 3.
+Select or create material profile for material and application. - 4.
 Adjust feedgate to appropriate setting. - 5.
-Adjust spinner to give spread pattern desired.
-See "Spread Pattern" and "Controller" sections for details.
-Calibrate and spread pattern test for any new material. - 6.
+Spread pattern test for any new material. - 6.
 Fill unit with material to be spread. - 7.
 Engage hydraulics. - 8.
 Begin spreading.